Collar (order): A medieval tradition: the Order of the Collar (14th century)

-The Collar Badge of the Supreme Order of the Most Holy Annunciation, the oldest grand collar still being worn by Prince Vittorio Emanuele of Savoy.
+The Collar Badge of the Supreme Order of the Most Holy Annunciation, the oldest grand collar, was worn by Prince Vittorio Emanuele of Savoy.

 The first of the Orders of Knighthood were the military orders of crusaders who used red, green or black crosses of velvet on their mantles, to distinguish their brotherhoods.
 Later the members of knightly orders used rings, embroidered dragons and even garters as the symbol of their order.
 In the late Middle Ages the knights wore their insignia ever more prominently and medaillons, crosses and jewels in the shape of animals began to be worn on chains around the neck, known as livery collars.

 In the fourteenth century, Amadeus VI, Count of Savoy (1343–1383) instituted the Order of the Collar.
 The order was dedicated to the Blessed Virgin Mary The primary and oldest insignia of the order is its collar.
 It consists of a solid gold medallion of the collar, which portrays the Annunciation of the Blessed Virgin Mary by the Archangel Gabriel.
 The medallion is surrounded by three intertwined Savoyan knots, decorated with small crosses fleury, and in the upper center, between two of the Savoyan knots, a cluster of rays with a dove, representing the Holy Spirit, is depicted also in gold.

 Animated by a similar Marian devotion, the fashion of these collars spread at the same time as the fashion of wearing rosaries as necklaces spread across Europe reaching England in the fifteenth century.